Howard Riddle: High profile cases

-He also tried and/or sentenced a number of high-profile criminal cases, including John Terry acquitted on public order charges; an unsuccessful private prosecution against Thomas Monson, the president of the Church of Jesus Christ of Latter-day Saints for fraud; Danny Cipriani for drink driving; and (sitting with two magistrates) Neil Fox, a well-known radio disc jockey found not guilty of sexual assaults.
+He also tried and/or sentenced high-profile criminal cases, including an unsuccessful private prosecution against Thomas Monson, the president of the Church of Jesus Christ of Latter-day Saints for fraud.

 In March 2011 he was criticised by some for convicting a man who had burned a poppy in a demonstration during the two-minute silence on Armistice Day (it being said by critics that this breached the right to freedom of expression), and more widely criticised for imposing too lenient a fine after conviction.

 In 2015 Riddle issued search warrants for premises connected to three distinguished and entirely innocent men.
 The allegations against them were made by a man known at the time as “Nick” but later identified as Carl Beech.
 In 2019 Beech was convicted of perjury for these false allegations, and sentenced to a lengthy term of imprisonment.
 A report by Sir Richard Henriques, a former High Court judge commissioned by the Metropolitan Police Commissioner, concluded that the judge was correct to issue the warrants on the basis of the information provided to him, but would not have done so had the information provided to him by the police not been misleading.